srikanthv0610/Srikanth_Portfolio/README.md

 # Srikanth_Portfolio

 My Data Science Portfolio including Projects that I completed, which are solving a particular business problem or introducing a new product/algorithm.
 All projects contain python codes and you can get an overview through the write up.
-Additionally, you can also find my Master Thesis Project with the complete report here

 # [Project 1: Predicting a Bank Customer Exit Rate using ANN:](https://github.com/srikanthv0610/Artificial-Neural-Network_Predicting-BankCustomer-ExitRate)

-* The dataset used for modelling our prediction model can be found [here](https://github.com/srikanthv0610/Artificial-Neural-Network_Predicting-BankCustomer-ExitRate/tree/main/Dataset)

-* Applying Data Preprocessing: Data Transformation, Data Normalization and Splitting into Train and Test Set
-* Modelling an ANN by Selecting appropriate model parameters
-* Using the ANN model to Predict the Banks Overall Churn rate as well as an individual customers probability of exiting
-* Evaluating the model performance using Accuracy score and Confusion Matrix
+*Why* To estimate the churn rate of a bank customer in order to identify customers that are likely to leave the company and try to encourage them to stay by various marketing tools.

+*How* Using customer behavour data to analyse the different parameters and train Artifical Neural Network (ANN) to predict the probability of each customer leaving the company.

 ![Correlation_analysis](/Images/Correlation_analysis.png)